ouspg/CompSec/help/nonx64/README.md

 (at least at the time of writing).
 VMWare is working on support emulating x64 on ARM, but in the meanwhile you need to perform some adjustments yourself.

+#### Tip for Networking

+This is a bit different in UTM.
+The default network driver is Shared Network so the VM will get its own IP.
+This will change the Week 5 Jupyter address from  `localhost:8888` to something like `http://192.168.64.4:8888/`.
+You can find out the ip address with `ip address`.

 ## Creating M1 Compatible Images

 ---